ktorio/ktor-documentation/topics/servers_raw-sockets.md

 </tldr>

 In addition to HTTP/WebSocket handling for the server and client, Ktor supports TCP and UDP raw sockets.
-It exposes a suspending API that uses [java.nio](https://docs.oracle.com/javase/8/docs/api/java/nio/package-summary.html) under the hoods.
+It exposes a suspending API that uses [java.nio](https://docs.oracle.com/javase/8/docs/api/java/nio/package-summary.html) under the hood.

 > Sockets use an experimental API that is expected to evolve in the upcoming updates with potentially breaking changes.
 >